 What do insurance companies consider to be sports cars?

 Every insurance company is different and vehicle classification standards may vary among insurers.
-While higher-end models made by world-renowned companies like Porsche or Jaguar are easier to designate as sports vehicles, companies such as Subaru or Honda produce models that can sometimes be a gray area.
-As a general guide, insurance companies usually classify vehicles with the following traits as sports car:
+While higher-end models made by world-renowned companies like Porsche or Jaguar are easier to designate as sports vehicles, companies such as Subaru or Honda produce models that can sometimes be in a gray area.
+As a general guide, insurance companies usually classify vehicles with the following traits as a sports car:

 - Smaller and lighter than a standard sedan